-Cutting Potato Wedges
+How to cut Potato Wedges

 Parboiling Potato Wedges

+After placing them in the water, the wedges will soak up some of the moisture.
+This is ironically what we don’t want.
+Potatoes that have too much moisture = soggy.
 So, what to do is after you’ve drained them, let them sit for at least 5 minutes and allow the steam to leave the wedges.
 This is the moisture that we don’t want escaping the wedges, which is good.

 Potato Wedge Seasoning